Peripli/service-manager-cli/README.md

 ## Getting started

-To use the Service Manager CLI you need to download and install it first.
+To use the Service Manager CLI you need to download and install it first:

+### Approach 1: Manual installation

 #### Download CLI
 `` go get github.com/Peripli/service-manager-cli``